On the density of the supremum of nonlinear SPDEs: Introduction

 where $\theta_1$ is the almost surely unique time at which $X^1$ attains its maximum on $[0,T]$, admits a smooth density.
 In particular, this implies that $\sup_{0\le t\le T} X^1_t$ itself has a smooth density.

 The question becomes substantially more delicate for random fields.
 The existence of a smooth density for the supremum of the Brownian sheet over a bounded rectangle was established in \cite{floritnualart}.
 Perhaps the work closest to ours is that of Dalang and Pu \cite{dalangpu}, who derived estimates for the density of the supremum of the linear stochastic heat equation, that is, \eqref{sCH} in the case $\kappa=b=0$ and $\sigma\equiv 1$.
 In that setting, the solution is a Gaussian random field.
 Moreover, the initial condition in \cite{dalangpu} is $u_0\equiv 0$, and therefore Assumption \ref{ass:uo-holder} is satisfied.
 Since \cite{dalangpu} obtains stronger conclusions in a less general setting, the methods used there are substantially different from ours.
+In particular, the motivation for studying the density of the supremum of the solution in \cite{dalangpu} stems from obtaining upper bounds for hitting probabilities for the solution to the linear stochastic heat equation; see also \cite{DalangKhoshnevisanNualart2007Additive,DalangKhoshnevisanNualart2009Multiplicative} for related works on hitting probabilities.
 As already noted in \cite[Remark 1.6(2)]{dalangpu}, the nonlinear case is considerably more challenging.
+It is unclear whether estimates on the density as in \cite{dalangpu} can be obtained for the nonlinear equation by extending the tools used herein.
 To the best of our knowledge, the present paper provides the first result on the existence of a density for the supremum of solutions to nonlinear SPDEs.

 As in all of the works mentioned above, Malliavin calculus lies at the heart of our proofs.
 In particular, the Bouleau--Hirsch criterion for the existence of a density was adapted in \cite{nualartvives} to the case where the random variable is the supremum of a stochastic process or random field; we recall this criterion in Theorem~\ref{thm:nualart-criterion-existence} below.